danilocurvelo/imd0030-20242/assessments/midterm.md

 > 1. Return the number of votes for a given candidate.
 > 1. Return the candidate with the greatest number of votes.
 >
-> Give a worst-case asymptotic analysis for all methods where _N_ is the number of votes and MM is the number of candidates.
+> Give a worst-case asymptotic analysis for all methods where _N_ is the number of votes and _M_ is the number of candidates.

 <script>
 const email = document.getElementById("email");